abarcenas29/preact-sandbox/README.md

 # Preact Sandbox

-A custom made boilerplate to only include the minimal set of features that is relevent (at least to me) to setup a small-medium size project
+A custom made react-sandbox to only include the minimal set of features that is relevent (at least to me) to setup a small-medium size project

 # Features